Horose literary circle

 1Bis Rue Vaneau in Paris 7th district

-Her husband Hua Nangui returned to China after the war, along with her son Leon who was an architect and his French wife.
+Her husband Hua Nangui returned to China after the war, along with her son Leon who had become a famous architect in France along with his French wife.
 S. Rosen-Hoa published one last book in France, “Nos sangs mélés” in 1957.
-Hua Nangui passed away in 1961.
+Hua Nangui passed away in Beijing in 1961, not having met his wife since his return to China.

 Love and duty, the book